Electrophysiological effects of psilocybin co-administered with midazolam

 Abstract

-The serotonergic psychedelic psilocybin induces glutamatergic neural plasticity and profoundly alters consciousness.
-Midazolam, a benzodiazepine and positive allosteric modulator of GABA A receptors, blunts neural plasticity and induces conscious amnesia.
-In our recent open label pilot study, we co-administered psilocybin (25 mg) with intravenous midazolam, targeting midazolam doses that allowed maintained subjective experience (mild to moderate sedation) while blocking memory encoding.
-We reported preliminary results from high density scalp electroencephalography (EEG) recorded during dosing session.
-Here, we used linear mixed effects models to examine changes in EEG band power (delta, theta, alpha, beta, gamma), normalized Lempel Ziv complexity (LZCn), and spectral exponent (SE) as a function of time during the dosing session, and relate these changes to the subjective effects of the drugs measured with the Observer’s Assessment of Arousal and Sedation (OAA/S) and the Altered States of Consciousness (ASC) questionnaire.
-We found that SE, LZCn, and power in all frequency bands changed during drug administration, with an early (15-30 mins) increase in beta power and decrease in SE followed by increases in LZCn and SE and broadband decreases in power over the next 6 hours.
-OAA/S improved model fits for alpha power while ASC improved the model fits for SE and LZCn.
-These data are further evidence that the effects of psilocybin are maintained in the presence of midazolam, and that aspects of the subjective experience are captured by EEG measures.
+The serotonergic psychedelic psilocybin induces neural plasticity and profoundly alters consciousness.
+The benzodiazepine midazolam blunts neural plasticity and induces conscious sedation and amnesia at low doses.
+In our recent open label pilot study, we administered oral psilocybin (25 mg) along with intravenous midazolam at doses allowing a full psychedelic experience while blunting memory for the experience.
+We previously reported preliminary results from high density scalp electroencephalography (EEG) recorded during the dosing session.
+Here, we examined changes in EEG band power, normalized Lempel Ziv complexity (LZCn), and spectral exponent.
+We used linear mixed effects models that incorporated time and the subjective effects of midazolam and psilocybin, measured with the Observer’s Assessment of Arousal and Sedation (OAA/S) and selected items from the Altered States of Consciousness (ASC) questionnaire, respectively.
+At 15-30 mins, when midazolam (but likely not psilocybin) was at its targeted effect site concentration, we observed increased beta power and decreased spectral exponent.
+As the subjective effects of psilocybin commenced and over the next six hours, we observed increased LZCn and spectral exponent and decreased broadband power.
+OAA/S improved model fits for alpha power while ASC improved model fits for LZCn and spectral exponent.
+These data are further evidence that the effects of psilocybin are maintained in the presence of midazolam, supporting its utility in mechanistic studies of psilocybin’s therapeutic activity.

 Article activity feed